Skip to main content

 Organisational Impact

-A Recorded Presentation I Produced for the Product Town Hall
+A Video I Produced for the Product Town Hall

-I conceived, scripted, and produced a recorded presentation for the Product Town Hall — a slide deck narrated by the Product Manager and Product Owner, telling the story of how our team shifted from a sales-driven model to one deeply rooted in the voice of the customer and UX methodology.
-The video highlighted our team's journey from problem definition to solution delivery, demonstrating how these changes significantly impacted our development process and organizational culture.
+I conceived, scripted, and produced a short film presented at the Product Town Hall — showcasing how we shifted from a sales-driven model to one deeply rooted in the voice of the customer and UX methodologies.

 Impact on the Organisation